brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 2. **Integration**.
 Running a Docker container is only one piece of the puzzle.
-   You also need to integrate it with all the other parts of your infrastructure, such as routing traffic to your containers (load balancing) and ensuring the your containers continue running (monitoring, alerting, crash recovery).
+   You also need to integrate it with all the other parts of your infrastructure, such as routing traffic to your containers (load balancing) and ensuring your containers continue running (monitoring, alerting, crash recovery).

 One way to solve both of these problems is to use the